Works that feature the FBI or its agents include:

 - Season 4 of Boardwalk Empire introduces the Bureau of Investigation (the "Federal" part would be added a decade later) with J. Edgar Hoover just beginning his tenure as director.
-It takes over illegal liquor investigations from the corrupt Bureau of Internal Revenue and quickly poses a significant threat to Nucky Thompson and the other gangsters.
+It takes over investigations of bootleggers from the corrupt Bureau of Internal Revenue and quickly poses a significant threat to Nucky Thompson and the other gangsters.
 However, Hoover decides to instead refocus the BoI's resources into investigating and prosecuting civil rights advocates and prominent socialists since he sees them as a bigger threat to America.

 - The Blacklist centres around a wanted criminal turning himself in to the FBI in order to help them track down other criminals that the FBI wasn't even aware of.

 - Person of Interest had Nicholas Donnelly, an FBI agent investigating the vigilante actions of the "man in the suit" (Reese).
 He eventually caught Reese, only to be killed by one of the show's other antagonists before anything could come of it.

 - Blindspot focuses on an FBI team led by Special Agent Kurt Weller, who is brought in on the case of a woman with Identity Amnesia known as Jane Doe; for unknown reasons, his name has been tattooed on her back.
 As the team tries to solve the mystery of her identity, they realize that her other tattoos provide clues to terrorist plots and other such cases.